vapoursynth/vapoursynth/doc/functions/setframeprop.rst

 .. function:: SetFrameProp(vnode clip, string prop[, bint delete=False, int[] intval, float[] floatval, string[] data])
    :module: std

-   Adds/deletes a frame property to every frame in *clip*.
+   Adds a frame property to every frame in *clip*.

    If there is already a property with the name *prop* in the frames, it will be overwritten.